tritemio/FRETBursts/docs/source/fit.rst

-A convenience function :func:`fretbursts.burstlib_ext.burst_fitter` can be used to create a `MultiFitter` object to fit either E or S. As an example let suppose haveing a measurement loaded in the variable `d`.
+A convenience function :func:`fretbursts.burstlib_ext.burst_fitter` can be used to create a `MultiFitter` object to fit either E or S. As an example let suppose having a measurement loaded in the variable `d`.
 To create a fitter object and compute the FRET histogram we execute::

     bext.burst_fitter(d) # Creates d.E_fitter